 Bob has actively been involved in humanitarian work all his business life.
 In 2001, he co-founded Unitus, a global micro-credit company, which is currently helping lift 9 million people across the world out of poverty.
 Unitus has been recognized worldwide and last three years received the prestigious Fast Company/Monitor Group Social Capitalist award naming it one of the top 45 social capital companies in the USA.
 Bob has also funded KOMART, a micro-credit organization serving West Africa.
 He is currently a board member of three global charities: Right to Play, Forever Young Foundation and Realizing the Dream.

 Bob started in private equity when he joined GE Capital from McKinsey & Co., where he was an Engagement Manager.
 At GE Capital, he was Executive Vice President of the GECC Capital Markets group.
-He also formed and organized Sorenson Capital, a middle-market private equity firm, where he was a member of its Advisory Board.
+He also organized Sorenson Capital, a middle-market private equity firm, where he was a member of its Advisory Board.

 - Role Co-Founder and Executive Director